Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Although the syndrome is very rare, MIS-C can damage the heart, kidneys, and other organs.
 The condition can be life-threatening, and prompt medical care is needed.
 Call your pediatrician immediately if you suspect MIS-C or observe any of its features, which develop weeks after the infection.

 Cancer and cancer treatments can weaken the immune system.
 This means that a child with cancer is often at higher risk for infection and illness.
+Most pediatric cancer patients do relatively well if they get COVID-19.
+However, for some patients, COVID-19 can be life-threatening.

 In general, cancer can lower immunity and make it harder to fight infection in different ways: